Sanity vs Contentful for powering AI features: which is better if we want our content to be the source for an internal AI assistant?

 What You Need:

-• A Sanity project and Studio configured with your schemas.
+• A Sanity project with schemas-as-code and Studio deployed (npm create sanity@latest to scaffold).

 Expanded Explanation: